pragyan20github/Bajaj-Finserv-HackrX-2025/README.md

   * **Backend:** Deployed as a **Web Service**, pointing to the `hackathon-project` root directory.
   * **Frontend:** Deployed as a **Static Site**, pointing to the `frontend` root directory with the build command `npm run build` and publish directory `dist`.
 Remember to configure the environment variables with your live backend URL.

+### Developed By

+This project has been developed by:
+Pragyan Srivastava (pragyan20github)
+Vanshita Bihani
+Gracy Shivhare (gracyshivhare)
+Yoshita Banerjee (YoshitaB)
+Hemal Vadaliya